benwiz/games/README.md

       - Possibly simulate a liquid that's slowly going down
   - Update the theme to be the avg color of the albumImage
   - Clean all data when consuming it, not when using it
-  - There is a minor bug with the device select dropdown after clicking the reset button